mdshakilkhan841/MERM-Authentication/README.md

 - User login with JWT authentication
 - Password reset functionality
 - Secure routes accessible only by authenticated users
-- Integration with Mailtrap for email services
+- Integration with Nodemailer for email services
 - Responsive UI built with React.js and Tailwind CSS

 ## Technologies Used